 Set clear expectations

-Take the time to some things down in writing.
-You don’t want to end of playing a game of telephone with something as important as your corporate culture.
+Take the time to put some things down in writing.
+You don’t want to end up playing a game of telephone with something as important as your corporate culture.
 Be clear about what behaviors and principles your business values.
 Don’t leave the candidate guessing.

 Do as you say